 As I work through the code, I’ll point out differences between “odata=nometadata” and “odata=verbose”.
 There really aren’t that many differences.

-Continue reading “Ugly SPA Revisited using Fetch and REST”
+Continue reading “CRUD Operations for SharePoint Docs Using Fetch and REST”

 In this post, I’m going to show how to do basic CRUD (Create, Read, Update, and Delete) operations with documents and SharePoint RESTful web services.
 Along the way, I’m going to flesh out possibly the world’s ugliest SPA (single page application).
 I’m only going to talk about the parts of the code that deal with Ajax and the RESTful web services, but I’ll attach the complete source.
 It’s a wiki page, so you can just drop it in a document library and open it to see how it works (it does try to work with a picture library with a title of Pictures in the current site, if you don’t have one, you can either create one or change the listTitle variable to be the title of another picture library in your site).